 Speak to your doctor if you:

-· Taking other medicines, such as codeine, which might be making you constipated.
+- Taking other medicines, such as codeine, might be making you constipated.
 Being constipated means you are more likely to get piles.

 Always use the ointment exactly as instructed by your doctor and the manufacturer’s printed information leaflet from inside the pack.

-It should only be applied externally to the rectum once in the morning, once at night and after every bowel movements.
-Furthermore, the treatment should only be used for up to seven days, you should speak to your doctor if symptoms persists.
+It should only be applied externally to the rectum once in the morning, once at night and after every bowel movement.
+Furthermore, the treatment should only be used for up to seven days, you should speak to your doctor if symptoms persist.

 Using the ointment: